 - Limit your movement.
-Movement can cause static electricity to build up around you. - Handle the device carefully, holding it by its edges or its frame. - Do not touch solder joints, pins, or exposed printed circuitry. - Do not leave the device where others can handle and possibly damage the device. - While the device is still in its anti-static package, touch it to an unpainted metal part of the system unit for at least 2 seconds.
-(This drains static electricity from the package and from your body.) - Remove the device from its package and install it directly into your system unit without setting it down.
-If it is necessary to set the device down, place it in its static-protective package.
-Do not place the device on your system unit cover or on a metal table. - Take additional care when handling devices during cold weather as heating reduces indoor humidity and increases static electricity.
+Movement can cause static electricity to build up around you. - Handle the device carefully, holding it by its edges or its frame. - Do not touch solder joints, pins, or exposed printed circuitry. - Do not leave the device where others can handle and damage it. - While the device is still in its static-protective package, touch it to an unpainted metal part of the server for at least 2 seconds.
+This drains static electricity from the package and from your body. - Remove the device from its package and install it directly into the server without setting it down.
+If it is necessary to set down the device, place it back into its static-protective package.
+Do not place the device on your server cover or on a metal surface. - Take additional care when handling devices during cold weather.
+Heating reduces indoor humidity and increases static electricity.